How does Greenland justify killing whales?

-This is supposed to supply Greenlanders with a nutritional and cultural ‘need’ to hunt.
-But the lines between commercial and ASW hunting are being blurred and the meat is being sold to tourists.
+ASW is supposed to meet Greenlanders' nutritional and cultural ‘need’.
+But the lines between commercial and ASW hunting are being blurred with the meat being sold to tourists.

 Whaling in Greenland - facts

-- Greenland’s whalers claim they hunt for cultural and nutritional needs – but WDC has proved it is also being sold to tourists.
+- Greenland’s whalers claim they hunt for cultural and nutritional needs – but WDC has proved the meat is also being sold to tourists.

-- Whale meat from the hunts has been sold in Denmark, illegally.
+- Whale meat from the hunts has been sold, illegally, in Denmark.